wenjunshao/Deploy-and-administer-Linux-virtual-machines-in-Azure/Instructions/Labs/Lab04-backup-vms.md

 1. Sign in to the Azure portal - `https://portal.azure.com`.

     >In this first lab you will use the Azure portal to create the virtual machine.
 This will give you a good overview of the configuration settings.
-In a later lab you will use the Azure CLI to create a virtual machine.

-1. **Cancel** the **Welcome to Microsoft Azure** splash screen.

 1. Use the top search box to search for and select `Virtual machines`.